A unique event with special guests bringing fresh thinking to the way we educate children and young people living in challenging circumstances.

 Tickets are just £199 +VAT and are limited, so please book early to guarantee your place.

-We look forward to seeing you in Manchester.
-We promise it will be a day worthy of such an important book.
+We look forward to seeing you there and sharing a day worthy of such an important book.

 To see and hear writer and editor Ian Gilbert describe the thinking behind The Working Class, take a look at this short video he shot on Merseyside earlier this year.

 Make a booking, ask a question or just say hello.